SkiljaGmbH/PlatformSamples/README.md

 If you use a 3.0.4 property that does not exist on 3.0.3, TypeLoadExceptions are thrown.

 ## Building

 After cloning this repo, it is required to just the package sources as described in the [References](#references) chapter.
 After that building is straight forward.

 To restore all the required packages execute the following command:
 `msbuild -t:Restore all.proj`

-Then rerbuild all the activity and sample code in the solution by executing this command:
+Then rebuild all the activity and sample code in the solution by executing this command:
 `msbuild -t:Release all.proj`
 This creates the build output in the _build folder.